F♯ A♯ ∞: Packaging

 The title of the album is pronounced "F-sharp, A-sharp, Infinity".
-This is a reference to the tuning of the guitars used by the band and to the endless loop at the end.
+This is a reference to the tuning of the guitars used by the band and to the loop at the end.
 The compact disc version does not contain the loop.

 The original five-hundred records' jackets were handmade by the band, their record label, and local Montreal artists.
 One of three original photographs—depicting a watertower, train, or road sign—was glued onto the cover.
 The sleeve and jacket made no mention of the track titles.
 They were instead scratched into the run-off groove of the record, accompanied by the catalog number and side indication.

 Inside of the jacket was an envelope filled with inserts.
 The contents included an old handbill, the album's credit sheet, a picture drawn by guitarist Efrim Menuck, and a Canadian penny crushed by a train.
 A silk-screened image dedicated to the blues musician Reverend Gary Davis was also included in the jacket.
 Barb Stewart of Stylus Magazine and Mike Galloway of NOW called the packaging and inserts "beautiful".
 After numerous re-pressings, the assembly process was streamlined.
 However, the record still ships, to this day, with virtually the same packaging elements as the originals.
 Modern pressings include a United States penny rather than a Canadian one, as Canadian pennies are no longer minted.

 The compact disc version of the album is much simpler artistically.
 Guitarist David Bryant once referred to the packaging as a "jewel-cased CD monstrosity", preferring the original handcrafted record.
 The photograph of a road sign was chosen as the cover image, and was enlarged and darkened significantly from the original.
 Inside of the case are liner notes and images, including the "Faulty Schematics of a Ruined Machine", the hand drawn picture by Efrim Menuck present in the record.